-Owner’s title insurance can be generally be bought for a 1-time fee and lasts as long as you or your children or relatives have an interest in the property.
-The premium charged varies from state to state, but historically it has been ~1% of the purchase price of the property.
+Owner's insurance can be generally be bought for a one time fee and lasts as long as you or your children or relatives have an interest in the property.
+The premium charged varies from state to state, but historically it has been a fraction of the purchase price of the property.

 Depending on the state where you purchase the policy, an owner's title insurance policy may protect the full value of your home, including your equity, for only a couple hundred dollars.
 In some states, home sellers will pay for owner policies to make good on the title to the buyer.
 And sometimes borrowers must buy it as an add-on to the lender's policy.

 Here are a few examples of what is typically covered by the owner's policy: